gettis-gh/gettis-gh/README.md

 * 🎨 Fullstack JS developer, mainly.

 * 🔭 Currently working on:
-  > These repositories are outdated, abandoned.
-I've been having no time to update my github.

-  > The projects are still alive tho, it's just the repositories.
+  > Some repositories may be outdated — I've continued developing the projects locally or elsewhere

   - **Getti's Car Game** - A sandbox and social car game. *(public project)*
     - [Check the repo](https://github.com/gettis-gh/gettis-cg)